codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 1. Checks out source code
 1. Packages a Jar file (from the source code)
 1. Runs Sonar analysis (taking into account both source code and compiled classes)
-1. Creates a storage bucket in AWS (AmazON Web Services)
+1. Creates a storage bucket in AWS (Amazon Web Services)
 1. Uploads the JAR that was packaged in the bucket

 Notice how all Docker images use the same workspace without any extra configuration on your part.